 What’s Growing

-• Using our chickens to produce natural fertilizer (unfortunately we don’t have chickens at the moment, but hope to again in the future!).
+• Using our chickens to produce natural fertilizer.
+(Unfortunately we don’t have chickens at the moment, but hope to again in the future!).

 • Using mechanical methods of cultivation for weed control.

-We’re working a little at a time to incorporate all of these strategies – here’s what we have growing at the moment:
+We’re working a little at a time to incorporate all of these strategies.

 Fruits and Veggies